-The university has a faculty of 237 teachers/scientists out of which 169 teachers/ scientists are posted at the main campus catering to the needs of teaching, research and extension education activities at the main campus.
+The university has a faculty of 237 teachers/scientists out of which 169 teachers/scientists are posted at the main campus catering to the needs of teaching, research and extension education activities at the main campus.
 The colleges have well equipped laboratories and class rooms with state of art instruments and teaching aids.
 Separate laboratories for conducting undergraduate practical are available besides postgraduate laboratories catering to latest research.
-Being farm university, it has a vast experimental area of about 550 hectares at main campus and 202 ha with regional horticultural research & training stations and Krishi Vigyan Kendras (KVKs), provided with modern facilities like polyhouses, glass houses, mist chambers, sprinklers/drip irrigation system, precision farming etc. Besides, herbal garden and demonstration area serve as effective live tools for easy learning.
+Being farm university, it has a vast experimental area of about 550 hectares at main campus and 202 ha with regional horticultural research & training stations and Krishi Vigyan Kendras (KVKs), provided with modern facilities like poly-houses, glass houses, mist chambers, sprinklers/drip irrigation system, precision farming etc. Besides, herbal garden and demonstration area serve as effective live tools for easy learning.

 The students' welfare organization of the university attends to the residential requirements, sports, cultural/co-curricular activities, NCC/NSS and medical care of the students.
 The university has a placement cell for career counseling.
-The university at main campus has eight hostels, four for boy students and four for girl students.
-Each hostel has a common room equipped with TV and facilities for indoor games and a badminton court.
+The university has eight hostels, four for boy students and four for girl students.
+Each hostel has a common room equipped with tv and facilities for indoor games and a badminton court.
 Besides, there is one international hostel for foreign national students.
 Important newspapers and magazines are also subscribed for general reading of the students in the hostel.
 The university has a big playground where facilities for all outdoor games and sports exist.
 In order to cater to the need of indoor games, a national level indoor gymnasium is nearing completion.
 The students are encouraged to participate in district, state and inter-university competitions.
-The university has auditorium, open air theatre and Vivekanand Yog and Meditation Centre for organizing different academic and other events for personality development of students.
 The campus has facilities of student centre, shopping centre, banks, post and telegraph office.
 NCC, NSS, sports and games are compulsory for all undergraduate students.
 However, the girls, foreign nationals and in-service candidates are exempted from NCC.
 Physical education is compulsory except for in-service candidates.
 The university has a health centre with the staff strength of a senior medical officer, lady doctor, two pharmacists, lab technician and staff nurse.
 The medical facilities including ambulance services are available to all the students and residents round the clock.